This post may contain affiliate links. See our affiliate disclaimer here.

 A better example to show off how a little branding goes a long way would be the Day Designer website:

-To create branding for your site, you don’t have to be that fancy, but you do want to set up a few brand elements.
+To create branding for your site, you don’t have to be fancy, but you do want to set up a few brand elements.
 This means picking one, maybe two colors to represent your brand.

-For us, this looks like all our links, menus, and buttons being the same shade of blue (41d0dd if you’re curious).
+For us, all our links, menus, and buttons being the same shade of blue (41d0dd if you’re curious).
 You’ll note this is the same blue color as the sky on my book cover and the same blue as our latest ebook, 50 Business Ideas for RVers.
 Consistency is key!

 There is no right or wrong choice when it comes to picking your brand color, so don’t get too caught up here.
 You can always change your color (excuse me, rebrand) later if you suddenly decide that the shade of green you chose is the absolute ugliest color on the planet.